conservify/nativescript-conservify/README.md

 #### Development setup
 For easier development and debugging purposes continue with the following steps:

-1. Open a command prompt/terminal, navigate to `src` folder and run `npm run demo.ios` or `npm run demo.android` to run the demo.
+1. Open a command prompt/terminal, navigate to `src` folder and run `npm run demo.ios`, `npm run demo.android`, `npm run demo-angular.ios`, `npm run demo-angular.android` to run the demo applications created during `postclone`.
 2. Open another command prompt/terminal, navigate to `src` folder and run `npm run plugin.tscwatch` to watch for file changes in your plugin.

 Now go and make a change to your plugin.
 It will be automatically applied to the demo project.

-**NOTE**: Any changes that you need to make in a native library used in your plugin or in any other files inside `src/platforms` directory such as Info.plist or AndroidManifest.xml can't be directly reflected in the demo app.
-You need to use `npm run demo.reset` and run the application again.
+**NOTE**: Any changes that you need to make in a native library used in your plugin or in any other files inside `src/platforms` directory such as Info.plist or AndroidManifest.xml can't be directly reflected in the demo applications.
+You need to use `npm run demo.reset` or `npm run demo-angular.ios` and run the application again.

 ### Linking to CocoaPod or Android Arsenal plugins